 What You Need To Know About Watering Your Garden

 What your need to know about watering your garden.
-With all the work you put into your garden, watering is a key to maintaining it.
+With all the work you put into your garden, watering is critical to maintaining it.
 Most people with personal gardens use tap water.
-Tap or potable water from a municipality odds are you have chlorinated water.
-If you are using tap water for your garden watering, you may not know you are defeating your garden’s biology.
+Tap or potable water from a municipality.
+Odds are you have chlorinated water.
+If you use tap water for your garden watering, you may not know you are defeating your garden’s biology.

 I expect you to be familiar with chlorine in your drinking water and know that chlorine kills bacteria and fungi, and other critters in your water.
 It is nice to have clean potable water.
 In the United States, for the most part, we have potable water.
-People who have swimming pools understand that without chlorine in the water will eventually turn green.
+People with swimming pools understand that the water will eventually turn green without chlorine.
 Thus pool owners put in chlorine to solve the greening problem.